 Bess lived in her family home in Independence, Missouri.
-Harry was a hard-working farmer from Grandview, twenty miles away.
+Harry was a hard-working farmer from Grandview, 20 miles away.
 So he courted her, in part, by mail.
-Their correspondence would continue for nearly fifty years— an exciting ride through nine years of courtship, fifty-three years of marriage, family, career changes, and political fortunes that thrust them to the very center of the world stage.
+Their correspondence would continue for nearly 50 years—through a lifetime of courtship, marriage, family, career changes and political fortunes that thrust them to the very center of the world stage.
 More than 1,300 letters from Harry to Bess Truman survive in the Truman Library collections.

 Harry Truman returned from World War I determined to make changes in his life.
 He and Bess Wallace married in June 1919 and moved into the Wallace family home.
-In 1922, Truman entered politics with his election as a Jackson County judge, serving all but two years until 1934.
+In 1922, Truman entered politics with his election as a Jackson County judge.
+He served all but two years until 1934.
 The birth of their daughter Mary Margaret in 1924 brought joy and fulfillment to the Trumans, and her childhood coincided with the growth of Harry Truman’s reputation and political career.

 Typical of their relationship, they wrote to each other whenever circumstances kept them apart on June 28th, the anniversary of their marriage.
 Often they even wrote these anniversary notes when they were together, hand-delivering the letters to each other.
 These anniversary letters changed little over time, showing the same devotion after decades of marriage that they had shown from the beginning of their union.

 Reprinted with permission from The Truman Library, Independence, Missouri.